cs-education/classTranscribe/readme.txt

 * The certificate of the IdP (idp_cert.pem)
     (For some reason, I can't find the testshib IdP certificate, nor do I completely remember how I found it.
 You may possible have to extract it from https://idp.testshib.org/Shibboleth.sso/Metadata)

+Regarding iTrust, they recommend using the eduPersonPrincipalName attribute.
+Beyond that, try requesting the attributes you think you'll need.

 ==Creating a cert/key==
 openssl genrsa -out key.pem
 openssl req -new -key key.pem -out csr.pem